Okipa/laravel-bootstrap-components/README.md

 ## Usage

-Just call the component you need in your view and its HTML will be generated for you.
+Just call the components you need in your views and let this package take care of the HTML generation annoying part.

 ### Standard use case